as-celegen/hybrid-search/README.md

 ## Basic Usage

+Hybrid search server provides endpoints that are compatible with the upstash vector endpoints.
+This allows usage of upstash vector SDKs to interact with the server.

+HYBRID_SEARCH_REST_URL below should be the URL of the hybrid search server deployment.
-Note: For simplicity hybrid search server will use the same token as the vector database for semantic search.
+For simplicity hybrid search server will use the same token as the vector database for semantic search.

 ```ts
 import { Index } from "@upstash/vector";